CALL US! 1-415-766-2722 Fun@SanFranciscoJeepTours.com

 This fact might excite all the nature lovers out there: Muir Woods is an exceptionally dense, dark, and quiet forest that promises to calm and soothe your soul.

-Some Of Your Favorite Movies Were Filmed Here
+13. Some Of Your Favorite Movies Were Filmed in Redwood Forests – but not here

-You might be surprised to know that some of the big blockbuster movies, including The Lost World, Jurassic Park, Outbreak, Rise of the Planet of the Apes, were filmed here.
+You might be surprised to know that some of the big blockbuster movies, including The Lost World, Jurassic Park, Outbreak, Rise of the Planet of the Apes, were filmed in similar redwood forests, not at Muir Woods.

 Due to its mild climate all year round, Muir Woods is one of the best spots to visit.
 Whether you come in the summer or winter, you will find a very comfortable environment here.
 Dense fog covers the woods in the morning, evaporating by the afternoon into crisp beauty.